devplayer0/fyp/presentation/slides.md

 grading?
 Each assignment might have its own needs...

 DevOps is an ever-popular idea, what about a "pipeline"?
-An assignment's entire autograding configuration could be specified in one (or more) YAML files (YAML being a human-friendly config language).
+An assignment's entire autograding configuration could be specified in YAML files (YAML being a human-friendly config language).
 Each element of the YAML document could describe a single "step" in the pipeline, such as running code in a simulator or calculating a grade from previously-gathered data.
 Allow for inline Python